Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Can a landlord in Gibraltar refuse to rent to someone with a pet?

 Yes.
 There is no legal obligation for landlords in Gibraltar to accept tenants with pets.
-Standard tenancy agreements include no-pets clauses, and landlords can enforce these.
+Standard tenancy agreements include no-pets clauses and landlords can enforce these under the Landlord and Tenant Act 1983.
 Negotiation is always worth trying, but tenants have no automatic right to keep pets in rented accommodation.

 Is there a legal limit on pet deposits in Gibraltar?